 If you have special circumstances, such as children or a disability, you may also be entitled to additional funding.
-Talk to the university you’re applying to and the Student Loans Company (SLC) if you think you might be eligible.
+Talk to the university you’re applying if you think you might be eligible.

 The most important thing about applying for funding during Clearing is not to delay.
 Even if you’re not sure which university you’re going to, apply for your student finance anyway.